 They have special movement mirroring stretch

-Some buyers said that they aren’t completely waterproof
+Some buyers said they aren’t completely waterproof

-Salomon High Trail Gaiter
+5. Salomon High Trail Gaiter

-It doesn’t irritate your skin
+They don't irritate your skin

-It doesn’t slip off
+They don’t slip off

-It’s lightweight design enables to enhance your performance
+Their lightweight design enhances your performance

 Some buyers complained about the Velcro not being strong enough